agrw/text-edit/README.md

 # text-edit
-simple local editing of files from browser
+simple local editing of files from the browser